techidaily/site-article-tips/source/_posts/new-2024-approved-master-the-art-of-text-sculpting-for-an-astonishing-photos-effect.md

 ![convert back](https://images.wondershare.com/filmora/article-images/essentials-adobe-photoshop.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 There you have it.
 You can now export your 3D text image from Photoshop and you're done.
 Congratulations on learning how to make a 3D text effect in Photoshop.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Q_69vX9wnRE?si=FtLxkpRhPORqcMeE&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## An Easier Way to Create a 3D Text Effect or Animation